 All data and statistics are based on publicly available data at the time of publication.
 Some information may be out of date.
 Visit our coronavirus hub and follow our live updates page for the most recent information on the COVID-19 pandemic.

-But while you may have enough toilet paper to last through the summer, have you thought about what you’ll need to have on hand if you actually contract COVID-19 and need to self-quarantine?
+Have you thought about what you’ll need to have on hand if you develop COVID-19 and need to self-quarantine?

-That means you can probably recover at home.
+That means that most people can recover at home.

 “Preparing for a period of home quarantine means making a household plan of action as well as stocking supplies for the duration of the isolation period,” Dr. Lisa Ide, chief medical officer of the national virtual health platform Zipnosis, told Healthline.